 - 1. A bachelor's degree in a physical or biological science or in mathematics from a recognized educational institution. - 2.
-Completed the courses in physics, chemistry, mathematics, and geological sciences that are required for the Bachelor of Science degree with a major in geological sciences at MSU, or equivalent courses. - 3.
+Completed the courses in physics, chemistry, mathematics, and Earth and Environmental Sciences that are required for the Bachelor of Science degree with a major in Earth and Environmental Sciences at MSU, or equivalent courses. - 3.
 A grade-point average of at least 3.0. - 4.
 Satisfactory scores on the GRE General Test.